bagnboost/DataNotes/DataNotes/Python/Decision Tree Builder.md

 				best_error_rate = error_rate

 #### Bulding the tree
-We have our best split metric and the algorithm for determining which feature provides the best split at
+We have our best split metric and the algorithm for determining which feature provides the best split at a single node.

+Now we use those two functions to build consecutive nodes of the tree, eventually culminating with the leaf nodes.

+    def create_leaf():